Orang Rimba people: Orang Rimba

-The Orang Rimba ('people of the forest') are a much smaller population of people (~3000) who live in the upstream regions of Jambi and South Sumatran.
+The Orang Rimba ('people of the forest') are a much smaller population of people (~3,000) who live in the upstream regions of Jambi and South Sumatra.
 They have a unique, diverse economy, which shifts in and out of two base subsistence strategies: swidden farming and a very nomadic life based on foraging wild yams.
 This is traditionally combined with hunting, trapping, fishing, and the collection of forest products for trade.
 For many, part-time rubber tapping and participation in logging has gradually replaced the collection of forest products.

 Orang Rimba life is characterized by small and changing camps, which can be the size of a nuclear family when digging for wild yams, but more commonly is based around an extended family, and can include several extended families whenever swidden farming.
 Their social relations are very egalitarian, while hierarchies are largely based upon age, gender and knowledge of religion and culture law.

-Sokola Rimba is a 2013 Indonesian film featuring the lifestyle of the Rimba people.
+The Sokola Rimba is a 2013 Indonesian film featuring the lifestyle of the Rimba people.